In this article, we’re reviewing all iPhones in order from oldest to newest.

 iPhone 8 and 8 Plus were released in 2017.
 This was the eleventh generation of iPhones.
 While being similar to their predecessors, the smartphones had glass backs instead of the complete aluminum housing, enabling the use of Qi inductive charging.
 It was the first iPhone with wireless charging capability.

-The LCD display was the same as the iPhone 7 and 7 Plus, but now featuring true-tone display which improved the viewing experience by automatically reducing blue-light exposure and making adjustments based on surrounding ambient lighting.
+The LCD display was the same as the iPhone 7 and 7 Plus, but now featured a true-tone display which improved the viewing experience by automatically reducing blue-light exposure and making adjustments based on surrounding ambient lighting.

 The performance was improved by the use of a 2.39 GHz hexacore 64-bit CPU and 3GB of RAM for the 8 Plus – while the iPhone 8 still offered 2GB.
 Both models came with 64 GB and 256 GB storage options.